oncomouse/rake-and-pandoc/Readme.md

 #### Customizing Citations: Global Bibliography

-If you use a global BibLaTex bibliography, edit the `Rakefile` and uncomment (remove the `#` at the beginning of the line) the defintion of the `$bibliography` variable.
-Change that variable's value to the full path of your global bibliography.
+If you use a global BibLaTex bibliography, edit the `Rakefile` and change the value of the constant `BIBLIOGRAPHY` from `nil` to the full path of your global .bib file.
+For instance, if you had a bibliography file stored at `~/global.bib`, you could change `BIBLIOGRAPHY = nil` to `BIBLIOGRAPHY = '~/global.bib'` and pandoc will start using your global file.

+If you use Zotero and want to use an automatically updated, global bibliography, consider adding [zotero-better-bibtex](https://github.com/retorquere/zotero-better-bibtex) to Zotero.

 ## Compiling Your Book